Phosphoribosylamine—glycine ligase: Disease relevance

-In humans, the gene that codes for GARS-AIRS-GART is on chromosome 21, and individuals with Down syndrome have higher purine levels, which has been correlated with mental retardation.
+In humans, the gene that codes for GARS-AIRS-GART is on chromosome 21, and individuals with Down syndrome have higher purine levels, which has been correlated with intellectual disability.
 Thus, studies have been conducted to investigate its involvement in Down Syndrome.
 It has been found that GARS is expressed for longer in individuals with Down Syndrome than in unaffected individuals.
 In unaffected individuals, GARS is highly expressed in the cerebellum before birth but is barely expressed by three weeks after birth.
 In individuals with Down Syndrome, GARS expression continues until at least seven weeks after birth.
 This suggests that GARS may be a main contributor to the development of Down Syndrome.
-However, so far no mutations to GARS have been identified that could change its function and cause Down Syndrome related mental retardation.
+However, so far no mutations to GARS have been identified that could change its function and cause Down Syndrome related intellectual disability.